crispab/signup/SettingUpHeroku.md

     ~ $ exit
     $

-Once the system is up & running (next section) you can login using:
+You can now login using:
 - Email: admin@crisp.se
 - Password: mypassword (or whatever you set above)